FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 3. Credential Rotation: Regularly rotating database credentials is essential for maintaining robust security practices.
 This includes changing login information for managed databases and other database access points.
 Implementing a scheduled credential rotation process, such as quarterly 'rotation days,' streamlines the task and reduces the risk of unauthorized access.

 # Conclusion
 This guide has demonstrated the integration of PostgreSQL with Node-RED.
-Throughout this article we've built an inventory management system with data stored in a database.
-You've learned to create and drop tables, and performing operations like inserting, updating, and deleting data.
-Also, we have highlighted best practices such as utilizing environment variables and selecting certified nodes to ensure security.
+Throughout this article, we've built an inventory management system with data stored in a database.
+You've learned to create and drop tables and perform operations like inserting, updating, and deleting data.
+Also, we have highlighted best practices, such as utilizing environment variables and selecting certified nodes to ensure security.